-Weather APIs can be integrated to provide real-time weather alerts and daily/weekly forecasts to help users plan events, prepare for strong weather and extreme climate events.
+Weather APIs can be integrated to provide real-time weather alerts and daily/weekly forecasts to help users plan events and prepare for strong weather and extreme climate events.

 What to Look For: Hourly Forecast Updates, Visibility, Wind & Air Pressure, UV Index, Global Monitoring, Live Map Imagery, Weather Event Alerts.

 Wildfire APIs can be integrated to report wildfires according to user location and report fire spread in real-time.
 Actionable insights here might range from worsening air quality alerts in response to smoke pollution, to active fire evacuation warnings.
 (Learn more about BreezoMeter’s wildfire intelligence here).